Find out what you need to do to set up a food stall or food truck in Hutt City.

 If you're registering to operate under a NP, you'll need to contact an independent verifier to carry out your verification.
 You can find a list of verifiers on the MPI website.
 You'll need to include a letter from your verifier with your application for registration.

 If you want to trade in food on a temporary basis, you can do so once per year without having to register.
 This is explained in Schedule 3 Part 3 of the Food Act 2014.

-To trade food once per year, you need to complete a Notification of food stall form (PDF 511.2 KB) and send it to Council.
+To trade food once per year, you still need to complete a food stall form and send it to Council.
 Please note: we don't issue registration certificates for temporary food stalls.

 You're exempt from needing to implement a FCP or NP if your food stall operates for fundraising purposes, or if you're operating a very small scale food catering and service activity where verification or enforcement activities may not be possible due to infrequency of the catering activity.